covid-policy-modelling/basel-connector/README.md

 lerna run integration-test
 ```

+Both these test suites appear to fail at present.

 ### Testing a connector using Docker

+Before building, you need to generate a Github [Personal Access Token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token).
+The token must have the scope `read:packages` (at minimum).
+Make a note of the token, you will not be able to retrieve it later.

+Each session, you will need to run `docker login docker.pkg.github.com`.
+This will ask for a username and password - the username is your Github username, and the password is the Personal Access Token.

 To build the connector using Docker and run its tests: